-Qatar Airways Business Class Review: Doha Airport and the Qatar Airways Business Class Lounge
+Qatar a380 Business Class Review: Doha Airport and the Qatar Business Doha Airport Lounge

 What an airport!!!
 It looks like a giant Apple shop.
 This could be because there appear to be Apple screens everywhere – this is a country that is cashed up!
 There are some slightly nihilistic kid’s playground areas but they are good for photos.
 And let’s not forget the giant teddy bear – who wouldn’t have one??

-Qatar Airways Business Class Review: Flight from Doha to Kathmandu
+Qatar Business Class Review a380: Flight from Doha to Kathmandu

 We kicked this off with something I very much enjoyed – Qatar Airways Business class had its own bus to go from the terminal to the plane!
 And what a plush and spacious bus it was!
 No standing and being jostled for us – these middle eastern airlines sure know how to make you feel special.